FreddieCarre/cucumber-selenium/README.md

 Tests can be executed on your own system, or using the provided docker-compose file to run via the containerised selenium grid.

-You can run from the command line using mvn clean test, or by using your IDE run configuration (Junit pointing to TestRunner class).
+You can run from the command line using `mvn clean verify`, or by using your IDE run configuration (Junit option pointing to runner/TestRunner class).

 ### Execution Options